davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

   <figcaption>ToDo</figcaption>
 </figure>

-In a nutshell what post-training quantisation does is to efficiently convert or quantize the weights from floating point numbers to integers.
+In a nutshell what post-training quantisation does is to efficiently convert or quantise the weights from floating point numbers to integers.
 This might reduce the precision representation and incur a small loss in model accuracy but significantly reduces the model size making it more feasible to run on a memory-constrained device.

 Pruning aims to reduce the number of parameters and operations involved in generating a prediction by removing network connections, this reduces the model capacity, but also its size and complexity.